-– PTM can compare your individual providers and group to other physician-based physical therapy and hand therapy programs using national and regional benchmarks to determine whether your group is maximizing PT/OT profits and, if not, where to focus improvement efforts.
+– PTM can compare your individual PT/OT providers and practice to other physician-based physical therapy and hand therapy practices using national benchmarks to determine whether your group is maximizing PT/OT profits and, if not, where to focus improvement efforts.

 Our financial assessment services include: